HighOutputVentures/engineering-playbook/README.md

 - [ ] Agile processes and practices are clearly defined within the team.
 - [ ] Backlog management

-Please see, `Agile`, for more details.
+Please see, `Agile Development`, for more details.

 ## Code Reviews
 - [ ] It should follow the code standards